liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

 * Create a new class called `AddBookmarkView_default` that extends `BaseScreenletView` and conforms `AddBookmarkViewModel`.
-It must wire all UI components and events from the `xib` using the standard `@IBOutlet` and `@IBAction`.
+It must wire all UI components and events from the `xib` by using the standard `@IBOutlet` and `@IBAction`.
 Getters and setters from `AddBookmarkViewModel` should, respectively, get and set the data from UI components.
-Also be sure to write any animations or front end code here.
+Also, be sure to write any animations or front end code here.

 ```swift
 import UIKit